Pre-Seed Liquidation Preference 1x Non-Participating Examples

 Will optimizing terms actually get you to $10k MRR?

 No. Revenue is the only leverage that matters.
 You can negotiate a perfect term sheet, but without traction, you still face the "Fire Sale" mechanics.
 Don't let legal anxiety stall your sales motion.
 Focus on hitting $10k MRR to force a valuation where these preferences disappear.
 Build a business that can’t be liquidated for parts.
 Check out our Liquidation Preference SaaS Examples for more scenarios.
+Fix your foundation before you launch.

 FAQ